 We strongly recommend, where possible, for visitors to use public transport to reach the University.
-Each day we welcome over 15,000 visitors to our Open Days, and as a result the adjacent roads and University car parks get extremely busy.
-The University has a very limited number of car parking spaces and our car parks can fill up very quickly on Open Days.
-Therefore, we cannot guarantee a parking space on campus for all visitors.
+We welcome over 15,000 visitors to our Open Days, and as a result the adjacent roads get extremely busy.
+Parking on campus is currently very limited due to several major building projects that are taking place as part of our £600 million campus redevelopment.
+Therefore, we cannot guarantee a parking space on campus.

 The easiest way to reach the University is by train.
 Birmingham is the only University in mainland UK to have its own railway station on campus, known as ‘University’ station.
 The journey takes approximately 8 minutes from Birmingham New Street and up to six trains an hour depart for the University on the cross-city line (final destination Longbridge or Redditch).
-For up to date information on train times and prices, please contact National Rail Enquiries.
+For visitors coming from the south, Longbridge train station has a park and ride service with trains that depart to University regularly with a 12 minute journey time (final destination Lichfield City or Four Oaks).
+For up to date information on train times and prices, please contact National Rail.

 There are frequent express coach services to Birmingham from London, Heathrow and Gatwick airports and many other UK cities.
 The long-distance coach station is in Digbeth in the city centre.

 The bus service numbers 61, 63, X64, 98 and 99 travel to the University's main Edgbaston campus, the Vale student residences and the Selly Oak Campus.
 Please visit the National Express website.